elixirschool/elixirschool/lessons/specifics/ecto.md

 ## Models

 Now that we have our migration we can move on to the model.
-Models define our schema, helper methods, and our changesets.
+Models define our schema, helper functions, and our changesets.
 We'll cover changesets more in the next sections.

 For now let's look at what the model for our migration might look like: